 To stave off infection, there are some things you probably know you should do: wash your hands, be careful when you sneeze, gets lots of sleep, don't rub your eyes (especially after touching your nose), eat lots of fruits and vegetables.
 After all, a cold virus can survive on someone's hand for a couple of hours or for several days on some materials.

-Doctors are limited in the ways they can fight viruses, which is why studies like this one are so exciting.
 On the next page, we'll look at more ways in which scientists try to fight viruses or stop their spread altogether.
 Several of them use light, whether to kill viruses or as an activating agent.